raznerGittyUp/github-can-be-trash/README.md

 On cmd running as admin type:
 > ssh-keygen

-When asked for the file name us:
+When asked for the file name use:
 > id_rsa

 Find value of ssh-key at: